Soilcoin/SOILsafe/README.md

 ## Development

-Start an `geth` node and and the app using meteor and open http://localhost:3000 in your browser:
+Start an `gsoil` node and and the app using meteor and open http://localhost:3000 in your browser:

-    $ geth --rpccorsdomain "http://localhost:3000" --rpc --unlock <your account>
+    $ gsoil --rpccorsdomain "http://localhost:3000" --rpc --unlock <your account>

 Starting the wallet dapp using [Meteor](http://meteor.com/install)

-    $ cd meteor-dapp-wallet/app
+    $ cd SOILsafe/app
     $ meteor

 Go to http://localhost:3000